Trading 212

-Trading 212 is a British financial services company headquartered in London, United Kingdom.
-It operates an electronic trading platform that enables trading in stocks, exchange-traded funds (ETFs) and contracts for difference (CFDs).
-The company also provides debit cards and other banking services alongside a financial news website.
+Trading 212 is a European fintech brokerage group founded in Bulgaria in 2004 and headquartered in London, United Kingdom.

+The group operates an electronic trading platform that offers commission-free investing in listed equities and ETFs, alongside contracts for difference (CFDs).
+In 2024 the company introduced a debit card product.

-Trading 212 serves clients worldwide, with operations across Europe, the Middle East, Africa, Latin America, and the Asia-Pacific region.
-As of 2025, the company reports having approximately 4.5 million users with funded accounts.
+Trading 212 serves clients in multiple countries across Europe, the Middle East, Africa, Latin America, and the Asia-Pacific region.